jdaw1/placemat/Documentation/document.md

 * `TastingNotePagesNumCopies`;
 * `DecantingNotesNumCopies`;
 * `AccountsNumCopies`;
+* `StickyLabelsNumCopies`;
-* `StickyLabelsNumCopies`.
+* `BottleWrapNumCopies`.

 Booleans:
 * `VoteRecorders`;
+* `PlaceNames`;
-* `PlaceNames`.
+* `OneCircles`.

-Three page types reproduce what is on the glasses pages:
+Some page types reproduce what is on the glasses pages:
 * pre-pour;
 * neck tags;
-* sticky labels.
+* sticky labels;
+* bottle wraps;
+* one circle.

 It is possible to make these pages without the glasses page by making the glasses pages, and `/GlassesNumCopies 0 def` to not show them.
+This happens automatically for the last two, via `BottleWrapSuppressOtherPageTypes` and `OneCircleSuppressOtherPageTypes`.

 ### Margins